Prospective Community Building Partners

 - Working collaboratively and democratically within the CEC environment to ensure the overall goals of the CEC are met

-CEC building partners should be prepared to report their participation and contributions in these types of activities on a regular basis with CEC staff.
-All CEC building partner staff are expected to participate in a building orientation prior to being given access to CEC building resources.
+CEC community building partners should be prepared to report their participation and contributions in these types of activities on a regular basis through an online form and by communicating with CEC staff.